Bible verses about Faithfulness to God

 3. “Fear none of those things which thou shalt suffer: behold, the devil shall cast some of you into prison, that ye may be tried; and ye shall have tribulation ten days: be thou faithful unto death, and I will give thee a crown of life.”
 Revelation 2:10 KJV

 Christians are never free of tests and trials, but God has called us to be faithful even unto death.
 Why?
 Matthew 16:25 assures us that if we try to save our own lives, we will lose it, but we will find it again if we lose our life for his sake.
-His words are true, so if we hold fast to what we believe even in persecution, the crown of life is guaranteed.
+The word of the Lord are true, so if we hold fast to what we believe even in persecution, the crown of life is guaranteed.

 4. “Who then is a faithful and wise servant, whom his lord hath made ruler over his household, to give them meat in due season?
 Blessed is that servant, whom his lord when he cometh shall find so doing.”
 Matthew 24:45-46 NIV